 Marketing will not build a brand.
 What’s worse is that many companies even don’t know what their brand stands for.
 This can be a problem because it may be really difficult for consumers to identify with such a company.

-- Emotionally connect target prospects and with a product or service
+- Emotionally connect target prospects with a product or service.

 It’s important to spend time researching your customer and building your brand for growth.